-6.4.3 Major Changes To Radioactive Liquid, Gaseous, and Solid Waste Treatment Systems
+6.4.3 Major Changes To Radioactive Liquid, Gaseous, and Solid Waste Treatment Systems a.
+Shall be reported to the Commission in the Radioactive Effluent Release Report for the period in which the evaluation was reviewed by the POC.

 Licensee initiated major changes to the radioactive waste systems (liquid, gaseous, and solid):